Unleash/unleash/website/docs/contributing/ADRs/back-end/breaking-db-changes.md

 - **Remove the old DB schema** once no clients use the old version.

 ### Code Reviewer Responsibilities
-- **Review migrations** carefully.
-Flag issues if the "expand phase" wasn't followed, especially for migrations involving column dropping or renaming.
 - **Action for a Code Reviewer:** When you spot a migration with `ALTER TABLE DROP COLUMN` or `ALTER TABLE RENAME TO`, please raise a flag if the "expand phase" was missed.